Pa-keys/thesis-templates/UPDATE.md

   - `midwives`
   - `BHW`
 - Supabase calls were better organized into shared or feature-level modules where practical.
+- Vaccine records are stored in `fhsis_logs.data_fields.vaccine_records` as a JSON array under `category: 'vaccination'` — compatible with the existing schema used by the midwife child logbook.

 ## 8. Important Notes for the Team